 Flooding can cause significant damage to property and infrastructure and pose a risk to life.
 Council has identified the areas in which flooding may be a risk.
 These flood studies and maps will help us guide development decisions, identify potential mitigation options and options to improve stormwater infrastructure and community safety.

 All of our current flood studies and mapping are available to view and download below.
+The date each individual study was endorsed by Council is provided in brackets.
 If you are not sure about why we have done these, or what some of the terminology means, visit our Frequently Asked Questions page.

 Studies and programs